Depending on the product category, cheaper generics may be just as good as the name brands. Examples include batteries and sunscreen.

-As you look for feedback on budget sunglasses, you'll notice two things: First, there aren't many sunglasses reviews by consumers.
-Second, many reviewers don't seem to pay much attention to what constitutes proper protection for their eyes.
+When seeking consumer feedback on budget sunglasses, you'll notice two things: There aren't many sunglasses reviews and many reviewers don't seem to pay much attention to what constitutes proper protection for their eyes.
 Instead, sunglasses reviews tend to focus on looks and styling, and only occasionally comment on performance, comfort, and durability.

-Sunglasses Fit and Comfort.Consumers posting reviews find certain styles more or less comfortable depending on the design and build quality of the sunglasses and the size and shape of their own heads and faces.
-The dilemma when buying cheap sunglasses online is how to choose a pair without trying them on.
+Sunglasses Fit and Comfort.Reviews indicate that consumers find certain styles more or less comfortable depending on the design and build quality and the size and shape of their own heads and faces.
+The dilemma when buying sunglasses online is how to choose a pair without trying them on.
 There's no easy solution, but the feedback consumers provide can offer some guidance.